bygalacos/SpecialScriptPWN3D/README.md

 ## More Deep

 They compiled every bash file to obfuscate their code.
-And if you try to run Special-library with only ./Special-library you will get this:
+And if you try to run Special-library with only ./Special-library you will get this :